Dealing with phishing emails

 - If you do not know the sender, the organization or they are not affiliated with MRU consider it a phishing email

-If it is not feasible or practical to follow these guidelines, look for phishing red flags before you click on a link or open an attachment.
+If you receive an email and you are not sure what to do with it, use the Processing Emails Flowchart.
+However, if it is not feasible or practical to follow these guidelines, look for phishing red flags before you click on a link or open an attachment.

 If you receive an email with any of these red flags, it may be a phishing email.